jluisjm/Paychex_revenue_forecast/README.md

 7. The results will be saved in the `./data/`, and it includes:
 - Predictions for the forecast window selected in a parquet file `./data/predictions/<date>`
+- Best ML model and UTS model in a pickle file `./data/models/<date>`
 - Correlations, feature importance and predictions plots.
 Saved in `./data/figures/<date>`
 - Metadata that includes the models trained and the *MAPE*.
 Saved in `./data/metadata`